 Class size and staff availability have an impact on whether a course will be offered.
 School counselors and administration will make every effort to apprise students of any expected limitations on course availability.
-Classes in which enrollment is expected to be small may not be offered or may be offered at only one of the two Forest Hills School District high schools.
-Please be sure to contact your school counselor with any questions regarding your course requests for the 2019-2020 school year.
+Classes in which enrollment is expected to be small may not be offered or may be offered at only one of the two high schools.
+Be sure to contact your school counselor with any questions regarding your course requests for the 2020-2021 school year.